ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 * Packageless ROCm and AMDGPU driver install without native package management
 * A single self-contained installer for all ROCm and AMDGPU driver software
 * Configurable installation location for the ROCm install
+* Basic "tarball-like" extraction of ROCm content to a target location.

 Prerequisites
 ================================================